-The children under HEAL's care, whether at the Children's Village, Guntur, Paradise Village, or one of our Poverty Trap projects, always love to receive visitors.
+The children under HEAL's care, whether at the HEAL Children's Village, Paradise Village, or one of our Poverty Trap projects, always love to receive visitors.
 But as well as being given a warm welcome in India, our volunteers often bring with them knowledge and experience which they can impart to the children.
-Here, one of our volunteers talks about his stay with HEAL, the benefits to the children and the impact the visit had on his own life.
+Here, some of our volunteers talk about their stay with HEAL, the benefits to the children and the impact their visit had on their own lives.

 Colin, is a former senior lecturer of computer science at Liverpool University, who was CEO of his own internet company for 10 years until he retired.
 He volunteered at HEAL Paradise Village in February 2015.
 Here, he tells us about his time spent in India and his ongoing commitment to HEAL.

 “BECAUSE HEAL Paradise is an English-speaking institution I was able to contribute.
 The children had only been speaking English for six months but their progress is remarkable.
 I had come with a number of projects in mind to tackle but I knew I would have to be flexible and adapt to the situation I found.
 Also time was going to be short as my stay was for just three weeks.

 The children were the highlight of my trip.
 So warm, welcoming and responsive.
 Their eager minds devoured all you could throw at them.
 They are so keen to learn and grasp the wonderful opportunity that HEAL Paradise provides for them.
 I have a lifetime’s experience of working in and teaching IT.
 I was able to assist with the establishment of wi-fi throughout the academy and the setting up of a computer laboratory with 30 terminals, all running Windows.
 In addition, I introduced the students to using android tablets.
 I brought six with me and this gave me access to 10 as I had sent four more out previously.